Court and tribunal fees

-You might have to pay a fee If you go to a civil or family court or tribunal in England or Wales.
+You might have to pay a fee if you go to a court or tribunal in England or Wales.

-Court and tribunal fees are different from legal costs - eg paying for a solicitor.
+Court and tribunal fees are different from legal costs, for example paying for a solicitor.

 How to pay your court or tribunal fee